If you've built an online course that actually gets results, your next question is inevitable:

 And when you are ready to scale, Rootabl is here to make the process easy.
 It handles tracking, payouts, and reporting so you can stay focused on what really matters: building relationships that last.

+Your course is ready for an affiliate program if it already converts, produces real student results, and you’re prepared to support partners—not just collect links.
 If your course is getting results for students and you are ready to grow your audience, you are ready.
 Start small, refine your systems, and expand from there.

 Yes.
 Many creators do both.
 You can keep affiliate links active year-round and host a few focused campaigns for extra momentum.

+You don’t need a large audience to run a successful affiliate program—you need the right relationships.
 Start with your existing students and clients who have gotten results.
 They are your best advocates.
 Then expand to peers, colleagues, and complementary business owners who serve similar audiences.

 Affiliate marketing is not about numbers.
 It is about people.
 When you lead with generosity and integrity, you create partnerships that last, and the profits will always follow.